 - The national women’s team is the Tall Ferns and the men’s team is the Tall Blacks.

-- The New Zealand Breakers are an Auckland-based professional men’s team, which plays in the Australian National Basketball League.
+- The New Zealand Breakers, based in Auckland, play in the professional men’s Australian National Basketball League.

 In 2008 basketball had the 17th-highest participation rate of sport and recreational activities, with 6.3% of adults playing it in the previous 12 months.

 Basketball was invented by James Naismith, a Canadian, in 1891.
 His former student, J. H. Greenwood, introduced the game to New Zealand when he became physical director of the Wellington YMCA in 1908.
 From the 1920s the YMCA and YWCA network helped spread basketball, often helped by American Mormon missionaries.
 The first national tournament was held in Wellington in 1938.

 National women’s and men’s organisations were set up in 1945 and 1946.
 Mormons continued to influence the game and improve player skills and coaching.